Things That Rhyme With You

 Understanding the Nuances of Rhyme

 Before diving into the list, let's establish a common understanding of rhyme.
-A perfect rhyme, also known as a full rhyme or true rhyme, shares the same vowel and consonant sounds after the initial consonant(s).
-For example, "shoe" and "too" are perfect rhymes because they both end in the same vowel sound /uː/ and the same consonant sound //.
+Day to day, a perfect rhyme, also known as a full rhyme or true rhyme, shares the same vowel and consonant sounds after the initial consonant(s).
+As an example, "shoe" and "too" are perfect rhymes because they both end in the same vowel sound /uː/ and the same consonant sound //.

-However, the world of rhyme extends beyond perfection.
-Near rhymes, also known as slant rhymes, half rhymes, or imperfect rhymes, share some but not all of the same sounds.
+That said, the world of rhyme extends beyond perfection.
+In practice, Near rhymes, also known as slant rhymes, half rhymes, or imperfect rhymes, share some but not all of the same sounds.
 These can be incredibly effective in poetry and song, adding subtle complexity and depth.
-For instance, "you" and "through" share a similar vowel sound but differ in the ending consonant.
+Take this case: "you" and "through" share a similar vowel sound but differ in the ending consonant.

 A Comprehensive List of Words that Rhyme with "You"